blab/ebola-dates/dates-from-sample-ids/README.md

 ## Discussion

-The direct / linear model gives the best adjusted *R*<sup>2</sup> to the training data at 0.879.
-However, this model appears to under-estimate the most samples (placing them in Sep rather than Nov).
+The direct / linear model gives the best adjusted *R*<sup>2</sup> to the training data at 0.917.
+However, this model may under-estimate the most recent samples (placing them in Oct rather than Nov).